rveegala/practice/README.md

 # practice

-for practice purpose i am editing READ ME file.
+for practice purpose i am editing READ ME file. this is 2nd edit for ReadMe
-This is second time edit.